tkrebes/nilrt-snac/README.md

 The NI LinuxRT Secured, Network-Attached Controller (SNAC) tool is a utility for admins to put a NILRT system into the SNAC configuration.

-NOTICE: This tool is under-development and is very unsafe to run on a production system.

 # Design